 To restore his human appearance, he has to feed on strangers and absorb their blood.
 He makes a pact with Julia to do this to hide from the Cenobites.
 They’re hellish demons who respond to the call of people who summon them (via a puzzle box).
 Frank previously escaped from the clutches of their continual torture.

 In the context of the late 80s horror scene, Hellraiser is an interesting outlier.
 The slasher genre was still stoking the genre’s popularity in multiplexes.
-Films such as Evil Dead 2 and Re-Animator were experimenting with the genre’s blurred line between horror and comedy.
+And films such as Evil Dead 2 and Re-Animator were experimenting with the genre’s blurred line between horror and comedy.

 Hellraiser in part represents a return to the genre’s roots as well as a bold step forward for it too.
 The film is fundamentally a Gothic horror picture that plays with eroticism.
 In fact, in its best moments, the film blurs the line between the Gothic and erotic, essentially making them exist on the same plane of existence.